AstroImageJ/astroimagej/packageFiles/common/README.txt

  - Max memory usage (consider using the GUI to set this option!)
    Specifies the maximum size (in bytes) of the heap.
 This value must be a multiple of 1024 and greater than 2 MB.
    Append the letter k or K to indicate kilobytes, m or M to indicate megabytes, or g or G to indicate gigabytes.
-   The default value is chosen at runtime based on system configuration, the default for AIJ is 75% (set in launcher.ini) of physical memory for Windows.
+   The default value is chosen at runtime based on system configuration, the default for AIJ on Windows is 75% (set in launcher.ini) of physical memory.
    For server deployments, -Xms and -Xmx are often set to the same value.
    The following examples show how to set the maximum allowed size of allocated memory to 80 MB using various units:
    -Xmx83886080